-Litho-stratigraphic Unit Hydro-stratigraphic Unit Lithologic Description Peoria/Roxana Silt light yellow tan to gray, fine sandy silt Glasford Formation (undifferentiated) Unlithified Unit silty/sandy diamictons with thin lenticular bodies of silt, sand, and gravel Caseyville Formation Bedrock Unit primarily sandstone with shales
+Litho-stratigraphic Unit Hydro-stratigraphic Unit Lithologic Description Peoria/Roxana Silt Charles To light yellow tan to gray, fine sandy silt Glasford Formation (undifferentiated) Unlithified Unit silty/sandy diamictons with thin lenticular bodies of silt, sand, and gravel Caseyville Formation Bedrock Unit primarily sandstone with shales

 The current groundwater monitoring wells for the Site are all screened at the Unlithified/Bedrock Units interface.
 This zone has relatively low hydraulic conductivity (< 1x10-4 cm/s) and only a few feet (5-10 ft.) of saturated thickness.
-Because of this low hydraulic conductivity, groundwater in the Unlithified Unit and upper portion of the Bedrock Unit (approximately the upper 11 ft.) is classified as Class II: General Resource Groundwater Groundwater in the rest of the explored Bedrock Unit is Class I: Potable Resource Groundwater.
+Because of this low hydraulic conductivity, groundwater in the Unlithified Unit and upper portion of the Bedrock Unit (approximately the upper 11 ft.) is classified as Class II: General Resource Groundwater.
+At the request of Illinois EPA, compliance will be evaluated against the Class I: Potable Resource Groundwater standards.
+Groundwater in the rest of the explored Bedrock Unit is Class I: Potable Resource Groundwater.